SalomePlatform/adao/doc/en/reference.rst

         ...
         return Y=O(X)

-In this case, the user can also provide a value for the differential increment, using through the GUI the keyword "*DifferentialIncrement*", which has a default value of 1%.
+In this case, the user has also provide a value for the differential increment (or keep the devault value), using through the GUI the keyword "*DifferentialIncrement*", which has a default value of 1%.
 This coefficient will be used in the finite difference approximation to build the tangent and adjoint operators.
-The finite difference approximation order can also be chosen through the GUI, using the keyword "*CenteredFiniteDifference*", with 0 for an uncentered schema of first order, and with 1 for a centered schema of second order (of twice the first order computational cost).
-The keyword has a default value of 0.
+The finite difference approximation order can also be chosen through the GUI, using the keyword "*CenteredFiniteDifference*", with 0 for an uncentered schema of first order (which is the default value), and with 1 for a centered schema of second order (of twice the first order computational cost).

-This first operator definition allow easily to test the functional form before its use in an ADAO case, greatly reducing the complexity of implementation.
+This first operator definition form allows easily to test the functional form before its use in an ADAO case, greatly reducing the complexity of operator implementation.

-**Important warning:** the name "*DirectOperator*" is mandatory, and the type of the X argument can be either a python list, a numpy array or a numpy 1D-matrix.
-The user has to treat these cases in his script.
+**Important warning:** the name "*DirectOperator*" is mandatory, and the type of the ``X`` argument can be either a list, a numpy array or a numpy 1D-matrix.
+The user has to treat these cases in his function.

 Second functional form: using "*ScriptWithFunctions*"
 +++++++++++++++++++++++++++++++++++++++++++++++++++++